 Mattoby waved his hand as to chase the word “theory” off the page.

 The Gat returned the book to its place on the shelf in the same manner he had retrieved it, sneezing a few times at the top of the ladder.
-He paused at the door to his hallway, held up his hand and snapped his fingers.
-The candles in the lanterns on the walls and hanging from the three chandeliers on the ceiling all dimmed to a soft glow.
+He paused at the door to his hallway, held up his hand, and snapped his fingers.
+The candles in the lanterns, which were positioned on the walls and hanging from the three chandeliers on the ceiling, all dimmed to a soft glow.
 He entered the brightly lit hallway and turned to the right.
-The ceiling in this hallway was high enough for the tallest of men to walk comfortably, though the Gat, diminutive as he was, did not require it.
+The ceiling in this hallway was high enough for the tallest of men to walk comfortably upright; although, the Gat, diminutive as he was, did not require it.
 He had rare, but occasional, company to the rooms down this corridor, and the hallway was set to properly accommodate them.
 He reached the room in the front of his house.

-The corridors to the left and the right of this main hallway were never used by company.
-They were narrow and winding tunnels, with low ceilings.
+The corridors to the left and the right of this main hallway were reserved for his personal use.
+They were narrow and winding tunnels with low ceilings.
 He could pass through them on his tiptoes if he desired, but tall men and Valdaren would have to duck and walk bent over at the waist to navigate the passages.
 It was no bother to him.
 These rooms were never intended for company.